acumartini/dectet-public/README.md

 The Patchbay interface includes two views, “Navigate and Patch” and “Patch Filter/Follow”, that enable quick patching and system patch filtering/overview respectively.
 The Back Button is used to navigate back to the Module View.

-Detailed operation of the patchbay is covered in the [Apendix A](#a---patchbay-operation).
+Detailed operation of the patchbay is covered in [Appendix A](#a---patchbay-operation).

 <img src="assets/user_interface.display.patchbay.navigate_and_patch.3.png" width="750" />